 If the player(s) is/are a goalie, then the 7 year old must be the top ranked goalie.
 If there are 2 teams, the goalies must be ranked in the top 2.
 If there are 3 teams then the goalies must be ranked in the top 3 goalies.

-A try out fee is assessed for the 8A1 program, this is to be determined by the Board.
+A try out fee is assessed for the 8A1 program, this is determined by the Board.

 Players that are selected for an 8A1 team will accessed a $75 fee in addition to the team registration.